michami/SurvivalSoloRPG/README.md

 **Saving throws:** If poisoned, burning, etc. roll for medium difficulty (3) on your current HP.
 If you fail the save, you lose one HP and must roll again on your next turn.
 Repeat until you succeed or your HP reaches 0.
 If your HP reaches 0 for any reason, including battle, roll for hard difficulty (5) on INT for divine intervention.
 If you succeed in a divine intervention, restore 1 HP and remove all status effects.
 (Negative and positive)

-**Attacking Objects:** Objects only have a LVL.
+**Breaking Objects:** Objects only have a LVL.
 Attacker rolls on STR to beat the LVL difficulty.
-A failed roll causes the weapon to bounce off and injure the attacker.

 **Traps:** Traps have a LVL which must be beat with INT to disarm.
 LVL acts like DEX if triggered.
 When creating a trap, roll on INT to find the trap's LVL.
 A failed roll to disarm will trigger the trap.

 **Constructs and Golems:** Roll on INT for the level.
 Use the rules for monsters to determine how many attribute points to distribute.

 **Meditation:** When not in battle, you can choose to meditate.
 For each turn you meditate, you increase your INT by one on your next INT roll.
 There is also a 50% chance to be attacked by a low-level monster each turn.
-If your meditation is interrupted, you loose the INT bonus.
+If your meditation is interrupted, you loose the INT bonus and the monster attacks first.

 **Leveling:** At the end of a single adventure, (or whenever you feel is right) each hero gets one XP and all spent lucky shots are restored.
 You need the number of the next level more XP to advance to that level. (level 4 is 4 XP higher than level 3) Each time you level up, you get 2 points you can choose to spend on any attributes or lucky shot tokens.